 2014 Japan Mini Tour

 Golden triangle tour.
 No luggage, no GPS which was in my lost baggage, broken camera.
-It was not the best start but turned into my best ride in Thailand by the time it was over.
+It was not the best start but turned into my best ride by the time it was over.

 First motorcycle tour in Thailand.
 This was another big step after my Singapore ride and it really was a fantastic experience.
 Cannot think of a better place to start riding overseas than this.
 I’m jealous of anyone who is going first time and the sheer joy that brings.